MustafeMohamoud1/myreactportfolio/README.md

 # myreactportfolio
-clone repo and use npm run to open react portfolio
+clone repo and use npm start to open react portfolio